 Driftway Lane Scones

-Combine fruit with cream, stir to break up lumps
+Combine fruit with cream, stir to break up lumps, if using dried fruit.

 Combine all dry ingredients.
-Add cream/fruit and stir until combined.
+Add cream and fruit and mix until combined.

 Knead a few times on a lightly floured surface.
 Divide dough into three.